ds5110/ohdsi-fall24/tutorial/README.md

 ```
 redshift_connector.connection.commit()
 ```
 * If you want to autocommit your changes, you can use [.autocommit](https://docs.aws.amazon.com/redshift/latest/mgmt/python-connect-examples.html) method.
+However, this is not a recommended format in our setup, since we want to know clearly what has been done to the database each time we run a .py file.
+Consider the autocommit as if a autosave that is hard to perform a 'ctrl+z' to undo the changes.
+Use the autocommit with your own risk.
 ```
 # Run a rollback
 con.rollback()